iamfreelight/sansar-avatarpaint/README.md

 ## How to Use
 1. Set up trigger volumes in your scene, attach them to  the script, and pick colors for each one
-   - **Paint Trigger Volumes**: Assign `FLS_AvatarPaint_PaintBucket_1b` to objects in the scene, and slot them into the 'Paint Avatar Triggers' list, next define the same number of entries in the 'Paint Avatar Colors'   list and define a color for each, the entry # on each list allows each color entry to correspond with each TriggerVolume
+   - **Paint Trigger Volumes**: Assign `FLS_AvatarPaint_1c` script to the group of your trigger/bucket objects in the scene, and slot them into the 'Paint Avatar Triggers' list, next define the same number of entries in the 'Paint Avatar Colors'   list and define a color for each, the entry # on each list allows each color entry to correspond with each TriggerVolume
    - **RgbTrigger**: Copy/Paste a reference (slot in) a TriggerVolume if you want one to do a rainbow (random color per material) effect to the avatar when this trigger is entered
    - **Cleansing Trigger Volume**: Copy/Paste a reference (slot in) a TriggerVolume for the CleanserAreaTrigger on this script, this trigger allows the user to be 'cleansed' of the colorized tint effect on their avatar